AARP Eye Center

 To open a My Social Security account:

-- Go to the My Social Security sign-up page and click on “Create an Account.”
+- Go to the My Social Security sign-up page and click on “Create New Account.”

 - Click the “Create a new account” link and then the button reading “Sign in with LOGIN.GOV.”
 Login.gov is a secure government portal that lets you use one set of credentials to access multiple participating federal agencies.

 - On the next screen, click on “Create an account” near the bottom of the page.
 On the next few screens, enter your email and a language preference, confirm your email, and create a strong password with at least 12 characters.

 - Choose how you want the SSA to verify it’s you when you use the account.
 This could be the familiar two-factor authentication, where you receive a security code by text or phone call, but there are other options.
 If you select two-factor authentication, you’ll be prompted to enter your phone number to get and submit a code.

 - After you read and accept the account terms of service, enter personal information the SSA can use to identify you, including your name (as it appears on your Social Security card), address, date of birth and Social Security number.

 AARP Membership — $12 for your first year when you sign up for Automatic Renewal